Manitou Lake (Saskatchewan)

 Manitou Lake is a salt lake located mostly in the RM of Manitou Lake No. 422 in the Canadian province of Saskatchewan, about 10 km east of the provincial border with Alberta.
 The eastern shore of the lake is in the RM of Hillsdale No. 440.
 Manitou Lake is located in a region called the Prairie Pothole Region of North America, which extends throughout three Canadian provinces and five U.S. states.
 It is also within Palliser's Triangle and the Great Plains ecoregion.
 Manitou Lake is part of an Important Bird Area (IBA) of Canada that covers 699.66 km2 of land and several neighbouring lakes.

-Because the lake is an endorheic lake and quite salty, there are no fish in the lake.
+Due to the lake being endorheic and quite salty, there are no fish in it.
 Manitou Island in the centre of the lake is now connected to the southern shore as the water level has lowered.

 Description

 The primary inflow for the lake is from Eyehill Creek at the south end.
 There are also many small springtime meltwater tributaries that feed the lake.
 Eyehill Creek originates in neighbouring Alberta from Sounding Lake.
 Manitou Lake and its tributaries are part of a closed basin watershed.
 When the lake level rises high enough, it overflows to the north through Wells Lake near Marsden and then into the Battle River, which is a tributary of the North Saskatchewan River.
 This has happened only once since settlers arrived in the area, and that was in approximately 1905.

 Lake levels were relatively constant until 1980 and have been declining rapidly since then by approximately one metre every six years.
 Less annual snowfall and heavier utilization of water from the Eyehill Creek system by urban, industrial, and agricultural users is blamed for this trend.

 Along the southern shore of the lake are the Manitou Sand Hills.
 The hills total 105,000 acre of Crown grazing land set aside by the Saskatchewan government.